Test-Prep-AI/Config/README.md

 # Config
-k8s and ArgoCD configuration for test-prep-ai
+k8s and ArgoCD configuration files for test-prep-ai